Matt544/website-productivity-blocker/README.md

 This setup automatically blocks or unblocks selected distracting websites on your Windows machine.
 It uses:
 - A PowerShell script: productivity-blocker.ps1
-- Task Scheduler task: XML import to run the script at login.
+- Task Scheduler task: XML import to run the script at designated times and at login.

 ## The powershell script
 - Automatically enables blocking during work hours (default 6:00 AM – 10:00 PM)